-All cash deposits are held with Rand Merchant Bank with a credit rating of B at period end (2021: B) per (Standard & Poors or equivalent).
+All cash deposits (R159,813) are held with Rand Merchant Bank at period end with a Standard & Poors credit rating of BB-.
+(2023: B).

 13.1.3 Liquidity risk

 Liquidity risk is the risk that the Fund will encounter difficulty in settling a liability, including a redemption request, or selling a financial asset quickly at close to its fair value.
 Liquidity risk can also occur if any participatory interest holder redeems a significant proportion of the Fund.